dgis/emu42android/ReadMe.txt

 - Prevent the BACK/ESCAPE key to end the application only from a hardware keyboard (Github Fix: #10).
 - Add the KML Icon if present in the navigation menu header (only support PNG or 32bits BMP in the ICO file).
 - Add an optional overlapping LCD part stuck to the screen when swiping the 2 calc parts (experimental).
+- Improve loading speed by caching the KML folder.

 Version 1.1 (2019-07-11)